themesberg/flowbite/content/components/clipboard.md

 {{< /example >}}

 ## Card with API keys

+Use this example to show multiple input field elements that have the copy to clipboard button inside a card component for more complex applications where you need to copy API keys, account IDs and more.

+Make sure that you also apply the custom JavaScript code with the function callback to enable the success and default message states for each input field and copy button.

 {{< example id="clipboard-api-keys" class="flex justify-center items-center h-full" github="components/clipboard.md" show_dark=true iframeHeight="580" javascript=`
 const clipboardAccountID = FlowbiteInstances.getInstance('CopyClipboard', 'account-id');